yetanotherco/aligned_layer/examples/l2/README.md

 Then you need to obtain some funds to pay for gas and proof verification.
 You can do this by using this [faucet](https://cloud.google.com/application/web3/faucet/ethereum/holesky)

-This same wallet is used to send the proof via aligned, so you'll also need to fund it on aligned.
-Follow this [guide](https://docs.alignedlayer.com/guides/0_submitting_proofs#id-2.-send-funds-to-aligned).
+*This same wallet is used to send the proof via aligned, so you'll also need to fund it on aligned.
+Follow this [guide](https://docs.alignedlayer.com/guides/0_submitting_proofs#id-2.-send-funds-to-aligned).*

-#### 2. Deploy the contract
+### 2. Deploy the contract

--   Generate the base `.env`.
-For `Holesky` you can run:
+-   Generate the base `.env`:

 ```shell
 make gen_env_contract_holesky